michelson/BigBroda/README.md

 GoogleBig Query ActiveRecord Adapter & API client

-Big query client built on top of google api client with ActiveRecord adapter.
+## Use Cases:

 https://developers.google.com/bigquery/what-is-bigquery

-## Use Cases:

-So, BigQuery is fantastic for running ad hoc aggregate queries across a very very large dataset - large web logs, ad analysis, sensor data, sales data... etc. Basically, many kinds of "full table scan"queries.
+BigQuery is fantastic for running ad hoc aggregate queries across a very very large dataset - large web logs, ad analysis, sensor data, sales data... etc. Basically, many kinds of "full table scan" queries.
 Queries are written in a SQL-style language (you don't have to write custom MapReduce functions).

 But!, Bigquery has a constraint to consider before diving in, BQ is append only , that means that you can't update records or delete them.

-So , think BQ as a storage + query service, not your default RDBMS.
+So, use BigQuery as an OLAP (Online Analytical Processing) service, not as OLTP (Online Transactional Processing).
+In other words, use BigQuery as a DataWareHouse.

 ## Installation